Why’s it so uncommon to see women doing rack pulls?

 Furthermore, a woman who trains to be muscular and strong will often be drawn to the rack pull because it allows a person to lift the most weight possible with the upper body.

 Furthermore, many women, who train for muscularity and/or strength, do deadlifts.
 They then decide to add the rack pull to their regimen to supplement their deadlifts.

-With all that said, women absolutely should include the rack pull in their fitness program.
-It has so many benefits including fat-burning.
+With all that said, women absolutely should include the rack pull in their fitness program for its many benefits including fat burning.